Sponsor British Academy/Leverhulme

 I earned my Ph.D. from the California Institute of Technology (Caltech) in June 2010.
 I also hold an MSc. from Caltech and a Licenciatura in Economics from the Universidad de la Republica, in Uruguay.

-I was appointed Lecturer (Assistant Professor) in Politics at Exeter in 2012, and Senior Lecturer (Associate Professor) in 2015.
+I was appointed Lecturer (Assistant Professor) in Politics at Exeter in 2012, Senior Lecturer in 2015, and Associate Professor (Reader) in 2019.

 My work focuses on Latin American Politics, Political Behavior, Political Economy and Research Methods.